LoneDev6/Wiki-ItemsAdder/plugin-usage/fast-resourcepack-tips.md

 You can setup a test server on your local machine by installing ItemsAdder and the minimal dependencies (LoneLibs and ProtocolLib).
 Make sure to read the [install tutorial](../first-install.md).

-You can leave the IP `127.0.0.1` as it's the local PC IP, also the port doesn't metter as soon as it's not used by another process.
+You can leave the IP `127.0.0.1` as it's the local PC IP, also the port doesn't matter as soon as it's not used by another process.

 <pre class="language-yaml"><code class="lang-yaml"><strong>resource-pack:
 </strong>  hosting: